ACH Group turns 70

 ACH Group residents are driven to give back and need the community’s help to keep hearts full and hands warm this winter.

-Residents at ACH Group’s eight residential care homes are seeking to partner with knitting enthusiasts from across the state to make mittens, gloves and scarves for people supported by charity organisation St Vincent de Paul Society (Vinnies).
+Residents at ACH Group’s seven residential care homes are seeking to partner with knitting enthusiasts from across the state to make mittens, gloves and scarves for people supported by charity organisation St Vincent de Paul Society (Vinnies).

 Anyone handy with a needle and thread is being asked to knit the base pieces for mittens using a supplied pattern and drop off to ACH Group Perry Park residential care home at Port Noarlunga, or ACH Group’s office in Mile End.
 From there, residents will sew the pieces together and decorate the mittens ready to be gifted to Vinnies.
 Residents will also knit gloves and scarves; two items Vinnies have identified are also in demand this winter.